 The results of this study add our knowledge of the key role that genes play in autistic traits and how these behaviors manifest themselves as children grow older.
 Overall, the findings suggest that the development of autistic traits in middle childhood is characterized largely by a set of stable genetic influences, but that, in addition to these influences, new genetic influences as well as modest-to-moderate environmental influences emerge at each age.
 Future research should include an examination of the specific nature of these causal influences on autistic traits across the lifespan.
 Likewise, the findings need replication in a clinical sample of individuals with ASD.

 Holmboe, K., Rijsdijk, F. V., Hallett, V., Happ, F., Plomin, R., & Ronald, A. (2014).
 Strong genetic influences on the stability of autistic traits in childhood.
 J. Am.
 Acad.
 Child Adolesc.
 Psychiatry, 53(2), 221–230.

-Lee A. Wilkinson, PhD is the author of the award-winning book, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools, published by Jessica Kingsley Publishers.
-Dr. Wilkinson is also editor of a best-selling text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools and author of the book, Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
+Lee A. Wilkinson, PhD, is the author of the award-winning books, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools and Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
+He is also editor of a text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
 His latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition).